Each cent spent to improve your real estate returns a dollar in profit. Now let us discuss the amount invested. You could begin with $100 – 200.

 Combine nature and culture on your property.
 Decorating your outdoor space is a great way to boost your home’s value.
 Use living features such and flora and fauna in tandem with art and craft to enhance the visual appeal.
-The use of colour, plants, terrain, textures and structures such as a fountain or a statue to add a personality to your home.
-Landscaping also, blends the outdoors with the indoors, offer seasonal variety of plants and the visiting fauna.
+The use of colour, plants, terrain, textures, and structures such as a fountain or a buddha head statuary to add a personality to your home.
+Landscaping also blends the outdoors with the indoors, offers a seasonal variety of plants and the visiting fauna.
 This ongoing project, not only adds charm to your place but also enhances its value.

 Water filtration system

 This is a money saving gadget that purifies your water and reduces your health and grocery bill.
 These not only remove the pathogens such as bacteria, viruses, fungi and protozoans from the drinking water but better the taste of the water.
 The chlorine used to treat the water and other harmful chemicals like lead, mercury, fluorides etc too are removed.
 This inexpensive addition to your home with an annual maintenance contract (AMC) not only saves money but also cuts your contribution of plastic bottles to the landfills.

 With a few basic tools such as a wrench, plumbers tape, putty and rags you can do these DIY projects to add value to your home.
 Just screw on a high-efficiency low-frequency aerator for facets and showerheads.
 This faucet design has a sieve-like aerator that reduces the flow but not the force of the water.
 Thus, you clean better with lesser water.
 The water usage is reduced by 4% for the 15% of household water usage.